tweag/skyscope/README.md

 The default theme is embedded in the Skyscope binary, but you can make it use a local file instead by setting the `SKYSCOPE_THEME_CSS` environment variable (probably in `~/.bashrc` or equivalent).
-Note that if a Skyscope server is already running, it will not pick up the new environment variable until it is restarted (`pkill -x skyscope`).
+Note that if the Skyscope server is already running, it will not pick up the new value until it is restarted (`pkill -f 'skyscope .* server'`).

 It is recommended that you begin by making a local copy of the [default theme](https://github.com/tweag/skyscope/blob/master/frontend/src/theme.css)